 If you or a loved one is arrested and charged with an offense involving any type of drug.
 You should contact an experienced Amarillo drug lawyer right away, in order to start a defense against criminal penalties.
 A qualified criminal defense attorney can build a solid case for you.

 Texas takes a hard line on numerous drugs.
 Some drugs are penalized more severely than other drugs.
 In the state of Texas, there are five separate schedules for drugs.

 - Schedule I Drugs: The drugs listed in Schedule I are considered to be the most addictive of all drugs.
 They are not acceptable for any medical use.
 Examples of Schedule I drugs include powder cocaine, ecstasy, LSD, and crack.
 Marijuana is also listed as a Schedule I drug

-- Schedule II Drugs: If a drug can be obtained with a prescription, but there is a high risk of abuse leading to a potential addiction, then that is a Schedule II drug.
+- Schedule II Drugs: If a drug can be obtained with a prescription.
+But there is a high risk of abuse leading to potential addiction, then that is a Schedule II drug.
 Narcotics are included in the Schedule II category

 - Schedule IV Drugs: As with Schedule III drugs, the schedule for drugs can be abused despite their medical use.
 However, Schedule IV drugs involve a lesser risk of dependency.
 An example of a Schedule IV drug is Valium

 - Schedule V Drugs: Schedule V drugs pose lesser risks than all four other schedules.
 A cough suppressant with low amounts of codeine is an example of a Schedule V drug

 Types of Drug Charges

 There are numerous types of potential drug charges, including the following: